stephaneLabs/nIceCDE/README.md

 See the changelog for an idea of the maturation of the project.

-Hope the updated version will please you,
+Hope this work will please you,
 Stéphane